A Concise Guide to Building a Fintech App

-When you know the exact type of solution you’re going to build, and all the parties involved in it — consumers, banks, insurers, payment gateways — it’s time to figure out which regulations apply.
+When you know what type of solution you’re going to build, and all the parties involved — consumers, banks, insurers, payment gateways — it’s time to figure out which regulations apply.
 You need to clearly understand all legal requirements associated with the financial data your app will use.
 Besides data specifics, fintech regulations depend on the country, so you also have to learn about the relevant laws in each of the locations you’re targeting.

 Think security measures through

 When dealing with sensitive data, any error comes at a tremendous price.
 In a fintech app, you have to ensure information security with the latest authentication technologies, up-to-date encryption, and any other measures relevant to the product.
 The test-driven approach to development (TDD), which usually makes the process longer and more expensive, makes sense in the context of fintech.
-With TDD, tests are written prior to development iterations, which reduces the number of defects and allows for a greater fintech app security level.
+With TDD, tests are written prior to development iterations, which reduces the number of defects and allows for greater security.

 Design positive messaging

 Fintech is an area that impacts and is directly connected to people’s well-being, so it’s crucial to maintain clear and positive messaging.
 Industry experts claim that driving positive behaviour is crucial to their success: Acorns’ CEO places a high value on badges and notifications that motivate users to “make good choices” and Moneyhub’s marketing head says that a fintech app should have a message that “everyone can understand and share.”

 There is a trend for fintegration, a collaboration between banks and fintech companies.
 If your fintech company partners with a bank, it’s a win-win scenario.
 The bank will be able to offer new services and improve customer support.
 Meanwhile, your platform will benefit from the extra promotion, reputation support and greater revenue.